nickjackolaisen/BusinessInitiaitive/_posts/corporations/2023-08-07-corporate_business_agility.md

 </ul>
 </details>

-Share this article with your colleagues and start building a more adaptive and resilient organization today!
+<b>Share this article</b> with your colleagues and start building a more adaptive and resilient organization today!